omnicode/lara-validation/README.md

 $this->validator->required('first_name', __('First Name can not be empty'));
 ```

+### <a id="conditional-validation-create-update"></a>Conditional Validation during Create and Update

-*To make the rule to be applied only when the record is being created or only when it is being updated*
+To make the rule to be applied only when the record is being created or only when it is being updated
 ```
-// the first_name will be required only when creating
+// the first_name will be required only when creating a record
 $this->validator->required('first_name', 'First Name can not be empty', 'create');

-// the first_name will be required only when updating
+// the first_name will be required only when updating the record
 $this->validator->required('first_name', 'First Name can not be empty', 'update');
 ```

+### <a id="conditional-validation-callable"></a>Conditional Validation with Callable method

-*Use callable method for conditional validation*
+Use callable method for conditional validation

 ```
 // the rule will be applied only if the callable method returns true
 $this->validator->required('first_name', 'First Name can not be empty', function($input) {